Pushkar-Gooljar/kyber-crystal/content/Chemistry A Level/_notes/3. Chemical Bonding/Ionic Bonding.md

 	- **Soluble in polar solvents (like water)**: Water molecules, which are polar, attract the charged ions in the lattice via ion-dipole forces, pulling them away from the lattice and dissolving the structure.
 	- **Insoluble in non-polar solvents**: Non-polar molecules cannot overcome the strong electrostatic forces between the ions.

-## Factors influencing strength of ionic bonding
+## ⚖️ Factors influencing strength of ionic bonding

+>[!abstract] Summary
-- The strength of an ionic bond is measured by its [[lattice energy]].
+>- The strength of an ionic bond is measured by its [[lattice energy]].
-- [[Factors affecting lattice energy]] will influence the strength of an ionic bond.
+>- [[Factors affecting lattice energy]] will influence the strength of an ionic bond.
-- The strength of an ionic bond will determine properties like melting and boiling points.
+>- The strength of an ionic bond will determine properties like melting and boiling points.

 >[!example]
 >Which compound has a higher melting point, $\ce{NaCl}$ or $\ce{KCl}$?
 Explain.